 The main difference between the three is the mode of production of the kitchen components (cabinets, benchtop, tapware, etc).
 Keep reading this blog to understand how one is distinct from the other.
 Being informed will help you build the kitchen of your dreams within your budget.

-☑ The cabinets are mass-produced and pre-manufactured.
-Customization is limited because you only have a few selection of finishes, colors, handle styles, and wood type.
+☑️ The cabinets are mass-produced and pre-manufactured.
+Customization is limited because you only have a few selections of finishes, colours, handle styles, and wood type.

 How to get a stock kitchen